 BEST HOTELS IN KOH TAO IN TANOTE BAY:

-Ecotao Lodge is located in Koh Tao and has a restaurant, room service, bar, garden, outdoor pool and terrace.
-Popular points of interest near Ecotao Lodge include Sunken Ship, Tanote Bay and Laem Thian.
+Ecotao Lodge great accommodation close to Sunken Ship, Tanote Bay and Laem Thian.
 A bicycle rental service is available at the accommodation, while cycling can be enjoyed nearby.

 Tanote Villa is situated on a hill, a 5-minute walk from Tanote Bay, close to Koh Tao Pier, Mae Haad Pier.
-To relax, guests can take a stroll in the garden.
 Travel and sightseeing arrangements can also be made at the tour desk.

 Shark Bay is also known as Thian Og Bay, one of the best snorkeling spots on the island.
 It is a quiet and private little bay on the South Coast of Koh Tao, about 2 kilometers away from the main port of Mae Haad.